|Rest of Schedule From 07/18/18|

 Jo will be leading an EBC group at low end of Moderate (11-13 mph) but the ride accommodates riders at any pace if you wish to ride at a different speed.

 Join us for one, two, or three days of cycling in Madison, WI and see why Madison was awarded Platinum, and Fitchburg Silver, Bicycle Friendly Community status by the League of American Bicyclists.
 This year we are partnering with Bike Fitchburg, who will help us experience the best roads and trails, innovative bike infrastructure (including a "bicycle roundabout"), and scenery for cycling in the area as only a local can know.
-Besides moderately paced rides Fri., Sat., and Sun. this year we will have a fast paced ride led by a local on Sat.
+Sharon will be leading moderately paced rides Fri., Sat., and Sun but she has also created a cue sheet for a 70 mile hilly ride on Sat for anyone who would like to do a self-directed long fast ride.
 We will meet each day at the Panera Bread, 2960 Cahill Main, Fitchburg, and have optional group dinners Fri. and Sat. nights.
 Further details will follow, but for now, save the date, and make your hotel reservation at the Wyndham Garden Madison Fitchburg, 2969 Cahill Main, Fitchburg, 608-274-7200 (Wyndham Garden Madison-Fitchburg), or other digs.
 RSVP to Sharon via text at 773-442-2549 or email at Sharon@earthridercycling.com so we know you are planning to join the fun!

 09/30 Sun 8:00 AM